 Richard Rohr is one of the most popular spirituality authors and speakers in the world.
-He is a favourite of Oprah Winfrey, Melinda Gates, the New York Times, PBS, Fr.
-James Martin, and progressive minded Catholics who value "woke" culture and "the Great Reset".
+He is a favourite of Oprah Winfrey, Melinda Gates, the New York Times, and PBS.
+He is mentor to Fr.
+James Martin, and is the most prominent leader of progressive minded Catholics who value "woke" culture and "the Great Reset".

 Fr.
 Rohr has had incredible traction, even among some who claim to be serious about their Catholic or Evangelical faith.
 Many outsiders think he is ushering in a new season of universal oneness where structure, hierarchy, denominations and tradition will be a thing of the past.

-He is a polarizing figure, which is weird for someone who feels binary judgments are shallow.
+He is a polarizing figure, which seems to be at odds whith his claim that binary judgments are shallow.
 Nevertheless, Richard Rohr cannot be dismissed with knee jerk responses and a few sound bites.
 His audience and body of work are quite resistant to that type of fundamentalism.

 For over 40 years Richard Rohr has used his platform as a Catholic priest to publicly challenge Catholic doctrine from within the Church.
 As Catholic laity, we think it is appropriate to publicly respond.

 Spurious and strident references are peppered throughout Richard Rohr's talks and interviews